BlastWind/unfooling_blog/_posts/2024-12-17-problems-to-keep-in-your-head.markdown

 ---

 This post serves two goals:
-1. Encourage you to carefully select problems on marinate on,
+1. Encourage you to marinate on problems,
-2. Give you the problems I'm thinking about.
-I will also occasionally update this post with new problems.
+2. Give you my problems.

+I will occasionally update this post with new problems.

 ### Encouragement
-I have observed, smart people can explain intricate, small problems succinctly, yet they always leave you with the feeling that their point sits on top of a great pyramind — built carefully over the years, brick by brick, composing a vast amount of ideas and knowledge.
+I have observed, smart people can explain intricate, small problems succinctly, yet they always leave you with the feeling that their point sits on top of a great pyramind — built carefully over the years, brick by brick, composed with a wide array of ideas, infused with a vast variety of examples.

-They do this with a lot of problems.
-They seem to often take in and explain information in a problem -> solution, cause -> effect manner.
-And the very smart ones do this with a lot of small problems along with a dozen of big problems.
-They are ready to trail into an exposition whenever they speak.
+They seem to process and communicate through a natural problem-solution, cause-effect framework.
+The very smart ones juggle numerous small problems alongside a few grand challenges.
+Whenever they speak about the small ones, they are ready to trail into an exposition for the big ones.

 I don't know if these folks do it on purpose.
-But if you are not marinating on selected problems yet, why not make this an intentional habit?
+But if you are not marinating on problems yet, why not make this an intentional habit?
+**Regularly interacting with your chosen problems develops your mastery in their underlying fields**.
 Feynman was the first I know to suggest this —
 > "[To be a genius],
 > you have to keep a dozen of your favorite problems constantly present
 > in your mind, although by and large they will lay in a dormant state.